Volunteer Nursing Internships Abroad

 - Role: Observing local nurses and performing routine tasks in various departments at hospitals, clinics, and community outreach programs.

-If you want to take up an internship abroad as a nurse, Projects Abroad has a huge number of opportunities available.
-Whether you are hoping to get into the field, a trained professional looking for some work experience, or somewhere in-between, you will return with many experiences in one of the hospitals, clinics, orphanages, and disabled centers that we work with.
+If you want to take up a volunteer nursing program or internship abroad, Projects Abroad has a huge number of opportunities available.
+Whether you are hoping to get into the field, a trained professional looking for some work experience, or somewhere in-between, you will return with many experiences in one of the hospitals, clinics, care facilities, and disabled centers that we work with.
 Whenever possible, we tailor your internship to your level of experience and interests.

 Interning in Nursing Abroad